adv-21/ClimateWins_Machine_Learning_Exploration/README.md

 ● Scikit-learn: Machine Learning, linear regression, and statistical modeling\
 ● Tensorflow: Machine Learning and Deep Learning framework\
 ● Keras: Interface for building and training neural networks\
+## Folders

+● Project Management: Project Brief and Project Overview

+● Data: Contains two subfolders, Original Data and Prepared Data.
+Original Data contains original data as provided by the sources and Prepared Data contains the wrangled data after it was prepared for analysis.
+The actual data files not uploaded to GitHub due to file size constraints.

+● Scripts: The Jupyter notebooks containing the code executed for analysis.